akshay385/ELipo2.0/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to our Elipo 2.0

 It contains these folders and files, following our recommended project layout: